 - It may just help you live longer.

 Numerous studies have shown giving to be healthy for the donor.
 There are multiple health benefits, especially mentally, that range anywhere from lifting self-esteem and self-worth to lowering depression and blood pressure.
 These can be beneficial to living a longer and more fulfilling life.
-There are few things that can be compared to donating to charity that simultaneously help the giver and the receiver.
+There are few things that can be compared to donating to a charity that simultaneously helps the giver and the receiver.

 Get Creative with Your Donations